UniDaga/ETHstorage-V1/README.md

 Github account age: ≥ 1 month
 At least 1 public repository
-Followings ≥ 5 accounts and atleast 1 or more followers Trick : if you don't want to miss the ceremony at any cost i will recommend to purchase a vps from Xorek for 2-3 days

-cost around : $1 only

-this will save you from keeping your pc on for 2-3 days continuously you won't miss the shot on your contribuiton's time
+Followings ≥ 5 accounts and atleast 1 or more followers this will save you from keeping your pc on for 2-3 days continuously you won't miss the shot on your contribuiton's time
 ## Follow The Guide :